 The Star Ingredient: Strawberries

 It's best to use fresh, in season strawberries for this recipe.
 I often recommend using frozen fruit in my other recipes, but I think fresh strawberries are the best option for this pie.
-We all know strawberries can vary pretty drastically when it comes to sweetness.
-It's important to taste your strawberries before starting the recipe.
+Since strawberries can vary pretty drastically when it comes to sweetness, I recommend It's tasting your strawberries before starting the recipe.
 The recipe gives a range of sugar to add.
 If they are tart, the higher amount of sugar should be used, while if they are sweet, less sugar will suffice.

 Pie Crust Options